keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 on two factors:

 - the number of possible password candidates
-- speed memory requirements of the password hashing scheme
+- speed and memory requirements of the password hashing scheme

 The number of possible password candidates is controlled by the complexity of your password.
 The other factor is probably out of your reach when you are using an online service.
-It determines how many guesses an attacker can make per seconds.
+It determines how many guesses an attacker can make per second.
 You want this to be slow.
 This is why we use Argon2 in KeePassXC 2.3 (or the older AES-KDF for KDBX 3.1 in KeePassXC 2.2).